she0930she/TeamScanMe/Draft/readme.md

 **Note:please make sure the wifi domain of your laptop and mobile are the same**<br/>

-if you encounter problem, check the reference below:
+if you encounter problem, check the reference below

 npm: https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally

 firebase: https://firebase.google.com/community